codeotter0201/claude-daily-check-in/README.md

   - cron: "23 21,2,9,14 * * *" # UTC time, optimized for reliability and work periods
 ```

-For adjustments, refer to [ADR-001](./ADR-001-session-reset-schedule.md) for timing principles and [ADR-002](./ADR-002-github-actions-cron-timing-optimization.md) for reliability optimization.
+For adjustments, refer to [ADR-001](./ADR-001-session-reset-schedule.md) for timing principles, [ADR-002](./ADR-002-github-actions-cron-timing-optimization.md) for reliability optimization, and [ADR-003](./ADR-003-simple-qa-logging-feature.md) for Q&A health check feature.

 ### Multiple Token Configuration